alibaba-damo-academy/SpokenNLP/alimeeting4mug/readme.md

 | Longformer  | IDEA-CCNL/Erlangshen-Longformer-110M                                                                                                        | 23.24±1.35  |
 | PoNet(baseline system)       | [damo/nlp_ponet_fill-mask_chinese-base](https://modelscope.cn/models/damo/nlp_ponet_fill-mask_chinese-base/summary) | 25.10±0.55  |

-Note: The mean and standard deviation are reported as 5 times run with different seeds.
+Note: The mean and standard deviation (e.g., for 25.10±0.55, 25.10 is the mean, 0.55 is the std) are reported based on results from 5 runs with different random seeds.

 ## Track 2 Topic-level and Session-level Extractive Summarization
 ```shell